 [Heading inserted in Gazette 21 Dec 2007 p.
 6336.]

-Brief Description
+Brief description

 Comprises the south-west corner of the State immediately below the Metropolitan taxi area, bounded by the borders of the Metropolitan taxi area and the western border of the Goldfields region (see map).